Blog post

 The dissolving of UK parliament ready for a general election in 2024 and the subsequent new parliamentary term provides an opportunity for those vested in education to reflect upon the past and speculate about future policy directions.
 It is an opportunity to reflect upon a values-informed base for education and educational policy.
 In this blog post, we use the pre and post period of the 2024 general election to think about the marginalisation of creativity in education and of ‘creative curricula’ in particular.

 As teacher educators, we have found the work of the late Manuel Alvarado a useful legacy to explore, especially given the diverse and (g)local context we work within in east London, UK, and its continued relevance for educational change at this moment in time.
-We are especially interested in his critique of social realist views of education and what he saw as the value of creative education to act as a counterpoint within curricula, especially within creative subjects such as, for example, his own field of media education.
+We are especially interested in the critique his early work potentially offers of the conceptions of knowledge in the curriculum that dominate the current educational landscape, and what he saw as the value of creative education to act as a counterpoint within curricula, especially within creative subjects such as, for example, his own field of media education.
 We will use this legacy to extrapolate generalised ideas applied to all curricula and knowledge.

 Alvarado was born in Guatemala City on 15 March 1948 and subsequently brought up by his mother in east London, part of a migratory and diaspora journey that informed his writing on creative and media education.
 As editor of Screen Education, head of education for the British Film Institute and an ‘activist intellectual’ (Miller, 2010), Alvarado problematised education, seeking practical and politicised outcomes of education to help students understand their world better: ‘The problem of theory is not one of how to relate it to practice … rather it is the problem of how and why to construct a theory of education?’
 (Alvarado, 1993, p.
 182).

-Alvarado advocated a radical reconceptualisation of the curriculum, suggesting that teaching should focus on discourse rather than knowledge, as knowledge is meaningful only within a discourse.
-For instance, history students studying the Industrial Revolution should engage in critical debates about power, class and ethics rather than merely learning facts.
-Alvarado’s approach promotes collaborative, discussion-based learning that helps students critically understand the world by interrogating ‘discursive and symbolic systems and practices’ as representations (Alvarado & Ferguson, 1983, p.
-31).
+Alvarado advocated a radical reconceptualisation of the curriculum, suggesting teaching should focus on discourse rather than knowledge, as knowledge is meaningful only within a discourse.
+For instance, history students studying the Industrial Revolution should engage in critical debates about power, class and ethics rather than just learning facts.
+His approach promotes collaborative, discussion-based learning that helps students critically understand the world by interrogating ‘discursive and symbolic systems and practices’ as representations.

 Alvarado’s inclusive, critical approach argues for flattening knowledge hierarchies and supports a greater role for creative subjects in schools.
 He critiques the notion of ‘powerful knowledge’ within subjects, a critique that can extend to ‘powerful subjects’ within the curriculum.
-The last decade has seen the marginalisation of creative subjects in favour of STEM-based subjects; however, more recently, there have been signs of the narrative shifting.
-Ofsted, the schools inspectorate, in the Art and design research review (2023), recommended that art education – as a ‘creative subject’ – was vital to schools since ‘high-quality art education can help pupils appreciate, interpret and create art’.
-Through the lens of Alvarado we rewrite this: high-quality creative education can help pupils appreciate, interpret and create the world.
-This is Alvarado’s legacy at this time of potential educational change.
-Moving forwards, the creation of the new parliamentary term post the 2024 UK general election provides an opportunity for education policy and its settlement in educational organisations to be reshaped.
-We urge policymakers that creativity in education and creativity from ‘creative subjects’ be a lens through which we might reposition marginalised knowledge and, as Alvarado asks, reposition the purpose of our theory of education.
+The last decade has seen the marginalisation of creative subjects in favour of STEM, but recently there have been signs of a narrative shift.
+Ofsted’s Art and design research review (2023) recommended art education as vital for helping pupils appreciate, interpret and create art.
+Through Alvarado’s lens we extend this: high-quality creative education can help pupils appreciate, interpret and create the world.
+This is Alvarado’s legacy at a time of potential educational change.
+The new parliamentary term post the 2024 UK general election offers an opportunity to reshape education policy.
+We urge policymakers to view creativity in education and creative subjects as essential for repositioning marginalised knowledge and redefining the purpose of education theory.

 If you wish to read more about the life and work of Manuel Alvarado we recommend as a starting point his obituary in the Guardian and the 2010 special issue of Television and News Media (volume 11, issue 6) exploring the legacy of his life and work.